raax7/Universal-UE-SDK/README.md

 ## Project Info
-### Unreal-Engine version support
-I only plan to support UE4 and UE5 with this project, UE3 is not planned.
-Linux support is not planned.

-### What this project is
+Universal-UE-SDK (uesdk) is a universal SDK framework for UE4 & UE5.
+UESDK offers fundemental Unreal-Engine structures as well as some convenience features such as PECallWrapper.

-This project is designed to help simplify the process of making an Unreal-Engine mod support multiple Unreal-Engine versions.
-This project offers simple and useful wrappers for fundamental features of Unreal-Engine such as UObject, UClass, FName, FString, TArray, etc.
+This project is designed to simplify making an Unreal-Engine mod support multiple Unreal-Engine versions, offering runtime solutions for an SDK as opposed to compile-time solutions like Dumper-7.
+UESDK does not come pre-loaded with classes like AActor, UWorld, UEngine, etc and instead gives the user full control.

-### What this project is NOT
-This project is NOT designed to be a complete SDK with other fundamental classes like AActor, APlayerController, UWorld, UEngine, etc. This is simply a framework for making creating those classes and structures significantly easier.
-This project will not be able to support modified versions of Unreal-Engine, I only plan to support base UE4 and UE5 versions.
+### Compiler Support
+- **MSVC** (recommended, full support)
+- **Clang** (partial support, may work with MSVC compatibility extensions)
+- **GCC** (not officially supported)

+### Unreal-Engine support
+Both **UE4** & **UE5** are officially supported.
+There are currently no plans for UE3 support.

-### Differences from Dumper-7
+### Differences between Dumper-7
 Although this project takes a lot of inspiration from Dumper-7, it serves a different purpose.
 Dumper-7 generates a static SDK that is tied to a specific game build, whereas this project focuses on providing wrappers for more dynamic, runtime SDK usage.
 | Feature                   | Dumper-7 | Universal-UE-SDK     |